 Then, Adam talked about visual UI testing and how Applitools addresses these issues.

 “The answer,” he said, “is visual testing and the way that you do it with Applitools.
 Basically, you just add a visual assertion, or a visual checkpoint, as we call it, which validates the entire window with one line of code.
 It captures a screenshot of the page, or a component (if you want to test a specific component) and compares that with a baseline image that defines the expected appearance of the page, and if there is any difference it the test.”

-Next, Adam described how Applitools new Visual Grid lets engineers automatically run their tests on a range of target environments and devices.
+Next, Adam described how Applitools new Ultrafast Grid lets engineers automatically run their tests on a range of target environments and devices.

 Adam then demonstrated Applitools Eyes in action.